-- (5) In front of areas zoned and designed for commercial use, or where a change of zoning to a zone which permits commercial use is contemplated by the municipality, the street right-of-way and/or pavement width shall be increased by such amount on each side as may be deemed necessary by the Board to assure the free flow of through traffic without interference by parked or parking vehicles and to provide adequate and safe parking space for such commercial or business district.
-In no case shall the street have a right-of-way width and pavement width less than that specified in Table 3.[11] - (6) Where a subdivision borders on or contains a railroad right-of-way, the Planning Board may require a street approximately parallel to and on each side of such right-of-way at a distance suitable for the appropriate use of the intervening land, as for park purposes in appropriate districts.
-Such distances shall also be determined with due regard for approach grades and future grade separations. - (7) Where a subdivision borders an existing narrow road (below standards set herein) or when the Comprehensive Plan indicates plans for realignment or widening of a road that would require use of some of the land in the subdivision, the subdivider shall be required to show areas for widening or realigning such roads on the plan, marked "Reserved for Road Realignment (or Widening) Purposes."
+(5) In front of areas zoned and designed for commercial use, or where a change of zoning to a zone which permits commercial use is contemplated by the municipality, the street right-of-way and/or pavement width shall be increased by such amount on each side as may be deemed necessary by the Board Planning Board to assure the free flow of through traffic without interference by parked or parking vehicles and to provide adequate and safe parking space for such commercial or business district.
+In no case shall the street have a right-of-way width and pavement width less than that specified in Table 3.^[1]

+(6) Where a Subdivision borders subdivision borders on or contains a railroad right-ofway, the Planning Board Board may require a street approximately parallel to and on each side of such right-of-way at a distance suitable for the appropriate use of the intervening land, as for park purposes in appropriate districts.
+Such distances shall also be determined with due regard for approach grades and future grade separations.

+(7) Where a Subdivision bordersSubdivision borders an existing narrow road (below standards set herein) or when the Comprehensive Plan indicates plans for realignment or widening of a road that would require use of some of the land in the Subdivision subdivision, the subdividerApplicant shall be required to show areas for widening or realigning such roads on the plan, marked "Reserved for Road Realignment (or Widening) Purposes."
 It shall be mandatory to indicate such reservation on the plan when a proposed widening or realignment is shown on the Official Map.
+Land reserved for such purposes may not be counted in satisfying setback or yard or area requirements of Chapter 315, Zoning.

+(8) Where topographic and other site conditions allow, provisions shall be made for street connections to adjoining lots of similar existing or potential use, for the purposes of facilitating public safety services and/or to enable the public to travel between the two developmentsubdivisions without the need to travel on a collector street.
+When a street connection is not feasible or desired, a "live end" street shall be shown on the plan which allows for a pedestrian or bike trail connection to the abutting parcel.

-Land reserved for such purposes may not be counted in satisfying setback or yard or area requirements of Chapter 315, Zoning. - (8) The extension or continuation of an existing street right-of-way less than that specified herein may be permitted with the approval of the Planning Board. - (9) If deemed necessary by the Planning Board, the subdivision may be required to provide at least two street connections with existing public streets or streets on an approved subdivision plan for which a bond has been filed. - (10) Entrances, either proposed driveways or streets, onto existing state aid or state highways must be approved by the Maine Department of Transportation.
-Copies of such approval shall be submitted to the Board at the time of final review. - (11) Utility plans must be approved by the responsible utilities.
-Copies of written approval shall be submitted to the Board at the time of final review. - (12) If the Planning Board determines that future development will occur on land adjacent to or near the proposed subdivision, whether it is owned by the applicant or not, then the Board shall retain the right to require the developer to meet the requirements for collector street design and construction as specified herein at no cost to the Town.
+(9) The extension or continuation of an existing street right-of-way less than that specified herein may be permitted with the approval of the Planning Board Board.

+(10) If deemed necessary by the Planning Board Board, the Subdivision may subdivision may be required to provide at least two street connections with existing public streets or streets on an approved Subdivision plansubdivision plan for which a bond has been filed.

+(11) Entrances, either proposed driveways or streets, onto existing state aid or state highways must be approved by the Maine Department of Transportation.
+Copies of such approval shall be submitted to the Board Planning Board at the time of final review.

+(12) Utility plans must be approved by the responsible utilities.
+Copies of written approval shall be submitted to the BoardPlanning Board at the time of final review.

+(13) If the Planning Board Board determines that future developmentsubdivision will occur on land adjacent to or near the proposed Subdivision, whether it is owned by the applicant or not, then the BoardPlanning Board shall retain the right to require the developer to meet the requirements for collector street design and construction as specified herein at no cost to the Town.